 Delaying your Social Security withdrawals can be a good move if you have enough retirement savings stashed in other accounts like an IRA or 401(k) that can let you ride out retirement until you cash in on Social Security.
 If you don’t have that safety net, however, receiving Social Security benefits starting at your full retirement age or even earlier might be the better move.

 Still trying to figure out how much to save for retirement to ensure your money lasts?
-It’s common to hear that you need a $1 million nest egg, which could be a good number to aim for, but you may end up needing more or less depending on what your retirement might look like.
+It’s common to hear that you need a $1 million nest egg, which could be a good number to aim for, but you may end up needing more or less depending on what your ideal retirement looks like.

 Here are some more dynamic savings guidelines that you can follow: